-While great leaps of morality and justice have been made in this world, such as the establishment of the International Criminal Court - - where heads of state are tried for crimes against humanity, genocide and war crimes - - and most recently with the astonishing victory of nonviolence over Egypt's dictator, we cannot yet say that we value and treat the natural environment with the same moral convictions.
+While great leaps of morality and justice have been made in this world, such as the establishment of the International Criminal Court - - where heads of state are tried for crimes against humanity, genocide and war crimes - - we cannot yet say that we value and treat the natural environment with the same moral convictions.

 What we can say is that we are in a race between the forces of fear and greed gnawing away ferociously at the thin thread our only planet hangs from, and the many ardent forces allied against that gnawing.